xvmdvx/FENNECv1/FENNEC/README.md

          - Comment input and **COMMENT & RESOLVE** button.
       Quick resolve field under Issue summary
-      Reuses any open DB tab for comments and resolves the issue only if active (Dev Mode) End: [🔄 REFRESH] button centered.
+      Reuses any open DB tab for comments and resolves the issue only if active The comment box disappears after submission showing your comment and a success message.
+Resolving automatically updates the tag to RESOLVED.
+      (Dev Mode) End: [🔄 REFRESH] button centered.

 MISC (ALL NON-BUSINESS FORMATION ORDERS)